Chapter 38 BWV 73 Herr, wie du willt, so schicks mit mir

 The short secco bass recitative leads directly into the following aria.
 It contrasts the natural human response to death with that of the Christian—-we are perverse, sometimes obstinate and at others even despairing and we wish not to think of death—-but the Christian, in God′s spirit, submits to the will of God and says—-.
 Both the incomplete sentence and the establishing of the key of the following aria indicate that the one follows immediately upon the other.
 The contrary nature of the human being is portrayed musically by the high, then low trajectory of the melodic line in bars 2-3 and the musically perverse moving of the bass line supporting it: a flat, a, a flat.

 Like the opening chorus the bass aria, with strings, is both strikingly original in concept and markedly powerful in its emotional effect.
 It is also very rich in imagery.
-Each of the three short stanzas begins with the words—-Lord if it is Your will—-and moves on to a request: a) banish my pangs and sighs b) lay my limbs to rest in dust and ashes and c) sound the funeral bells that I might follow with all fears dispelled.
+Each of the three short stanzas begins with the words—-Lord if it is Your will—-and moves on to request: a) banish my pangs and sighs b) lay my limbs to rest in dust and ashes and c) sound the funeral bells that I might follow with all fears dispelled.
 The choice of three stanzas may well be related to the Holy Trinity mentioned individually in the last movement.

 The bass enters with a short motive which will be familiar to many Bach lovers as the opening of the song Bist du bei mir copied into the Anna Magdalena notebook.
 Bach did not compose it although it is often attributed to him.

-It is unlikely to have had any symbolic significance in this cantata but Bach certainly knew it and it is possible that its inclusion was a private connection between him and his wife whom he had married two years before his Leipzig appointment.
+It is unlikely to have had any religious symbolic significance in this cantata but Bach certainly knew it and it is possible that its inclusion was a private connection between him and his wife whom he had married two years before his Leipzig appointment.

 Whether the quotation is intentional or not, it is clear that the expressive effect is very different from that of the song.
 Apart from the ′head motive,′ the predominant musical idea here is the semi-quaver one for violins first heard in bar 2 which is very similar in shape to that heard on oboes pervading the opening chorus.
 The individual verses are easily recognised beginning, as they do, with three statements of the initial phrase (but not always set to the same musical motive).
 Musical painting occurs throughout from the image of death pangs in verse one (bars 14-15) to the suggestion of dust and ashes in verse two (bars 33-34).
 But the most telling and persistent image is that of the funeral bells suggested by the pizzicato strings in the final stanza.